intel/opencl-intercept-layer/docs/mdapi.md

 MDAPI event-based sampling is implemented as an extension to standard OpenCL [event profiling](https://www.khronos.org/registry/OpenCL/specs/2.2/html/OpenCL_API.html#event-profiling-info-table).
-Effectively, an OpenCL command queue must be created that supports MDAPI event-based sampling, similar to the way an OpenCL command queue is supported that supports event profiling.
+Effectively, an OpenCL command queue must be created that supports MDAPI event-based sampling, similar to the way an OpenCL command queue is created that supports event profiling.
 Commands that are enqueued into this command queue support a new `clGetEventProfilingInfo` query to return a buffer containing MDAPI performance counter deltas.
 This buffer can then be passed to MDAPI to decode and log the